frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 #### any

 The field contains values of a unspecified or mixed type.
-A data consumer `MUST NOT` perform any processing on this field's values and `MUST` intepret them as it is in the data source.
-This data type is directly modelled on the concpet of the `any` type of strongly typed object-oriented languages like [TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).
+A data consumer `MUST NOT` perform any processing on this field's values and `MUST` interpret them as it is in the data source.
+This data type is directly modelled on the concept of the `any` type of strongly typed object-oriented languages like [TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any).

 [strptime]: https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior
 [iso8601-duration]: https://en.wikipedia.org/wiki/ISO_8601#Durations